-If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is a Los Angeles bucket list guide.
+If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

-The first thing on the Los Angeles bucket list, is to visit the famous Hollywood Sign.
+The first thing on the LA bucket list, is to visit the famous Hollywood Sign.

 This is not only one of the world’s most iconic landmarks, but one of the most popular filming locations for those mega movies that make it to the big screens around the world!